currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

-## Why does Angular need _entryComponents_?
+## Why does Currin need _entryComponents_?
 _Entry components_ are also declared.
-Why doesn't the Angular compiler generate code for every component in `@NgModule.declarations`?
+Why doesn't the Currin compiler generate code for every component in `@NgModule.declarations`?
 Then you wouldn't need entry components.

 The reason is _tree shaking_.
 For production apps you want to load the smallest, fastest code possible.